EleutherAI/lm-evaluation-harness/README.md

 pip install -e .
 ```

-We also provide a number of optional dependencies for .
+We also provide a number of optional dependencies for extended functionality.
 Extras can be installed via `pip install -e ".[NAME]"`

 | Name          | Use                                   |
 | ------------- | ------------------------------------- |